tutek1/DTLabs/08_UI/lab08.md

 ### Recap
 Let's look at what we did in this lab.
-- We looked at the **changes I made** in the project such as:
+- We looked at the **changes I made** in the project, such as:
     - Added a **3D model** for the Collectible
     - Added **textures** for the UI
 - Then, we implemented the **Health Bar** on the player HUD using a `TextureProgressBar`
 - Next, we looked at `Anchors Preset` and **positioning** of UI nodes
 - We implemented a **collectible counter** and made it work with the health bar
-- In the bonus chapter we made the **collectible counter** animated - move offscreen after a while
+- In the bonus chapter, we made the **collectible counter** animated - move offscreen after a while
 - After that, we created the visual side of the **main menu** for our game with:
     - `Start New Game`, `Continue Game`, and `Exit Game` buttons
     - Game name using a `Label`